drbean/curriculum/pages/homepage/markdown/FAQ.md

   anything about the process.

   I know I am very critical top-down and bottom-up.
-Typically, I make changes to almost every line of a text.
+Typically, I make changes in almost every line of a text.
 Reading like a journal editor trying to follow the argument, I think:

 	  "Is this what a native-speaking researcher